bitextor/bicleaner/README.md

   * -p PROCESSES, --processes PROCESSES: Number of process to use (default: all CPUs minus one)
   * --wrong_examples_file WRONG_EXAMPLES_FILE: File with wrong examples extracted to replace the synthetic examples from method used by default (default: None)
   * --features_version FEATURES_VERSION: Version of the feature (default: extracted from the features.py file)
+  * --disable_lang_ident: Don't apply features that use language detecting (default: False).
+Useful when the language in use is too similar to other languages, making the automatic identification of language not realiable.
   * --noisy_examples_file_sl NOISY_EXAMPLES_FILE_SL: File with noisy text in the SL.
 These are used to estimate the perplexity of noisy text.
   * --noisy_examples_file_tl NOISY_EXAMPLES_FILE_TL: File with noisy text in the TL.
 These are used to estimate the perplexity of noisy text.
   * --lm_dev_size SIZE:  Number of sentences to be removed from clean text before training LMs.
 These are used to estimate the perplexity of clean text. (default: 2000)